TigerWolf/remote_ssh/README.md

 remote_ssh
 ==========

-Remote SSH commands without console lag on slow connections.
+Type SSH commands locally without needing remote server to send back each individual key stroke to avoid console lag on slow connections.

 Just run ./control.rb and follow the menu instructions.

-This is currently in Alpha, and pull requests are welcomed.
-Features that dont work but would be awesome are:
+This is unsupported but may be useful for someone in a similar situation.

 ## Limitations